Posts Tagged ‘Alternate History’

 “Why ten?”
 George asked.

 “Because between the two rooms, there were eight other skin masks hanging from the walls.”
-Fred wiped the tears from his eyes as he recalled, “We could actually recognize some of the faces.
+Roger wiped the tears from his eyes as he recalled, “We could actually recognize some of the faces.
 Bastard even put lipstick on some of them.
 On the walls nine obituaries from the newspaper were pinned up.
 We think he dug graves of women that reminded him of his mother.”

 “Why would he do that?”
 Henry asked.